 Note: The Salt River Project Agricultural Improvement and Power District's (SRP) assessed valuation is not reflected in the total assessed valuation of the City.
 SRP is subject to a "voluntary contribution" in lieu of ad valorem taxation.
-The 2015/16 assessed valuation of the Salt River Project Magnetic and Power District's (SRP).
+The 2015/16 assessed valuation of the SRP within the City is \$21,643,351 as provided by SRP.